 “My strings gauges are all over the map” says Chris, “Big thanks goes to D’Addario who support all my string needs.
 They’re on all of my guitars including my number one Strat, which I tell everyone I’m going to be buried with.
 It’s a ’73 that’s unusually light and just plain awesome.
 I modded the crap out of it, but the mojo is in the original body and neck.

 I’m always playing and teaching different styles on a variety of guitars and thus I need sets of .008, .009, .010, .011’s and even .012’s for fretted and unfretted electric and acoustic guitars (that includes nylon, too!).
 I don’t usually play any lower than a .009 gauge, but I recently did a product video for one of Rick Toone’s Ultimate Shred Machine six-string models and the guitar was loaded with .008’s.
 Straight up: It was like getting into a Lamborghini.
 I couldn’t believe how big the sound was from such light strings.
 That’s the genius or Rick.
 I plugged it into my Fractal Audio Axe-Fx II XL and it sounded like God!”

 Chris carried a lot of guitar related gear in several bags before he gave Fusion a call.

-I love the whole product line, I have put those bags through the mill on and off planes, in cars and zipping those zips, there’s not even a rip or a loose thread, this sh*t is built like a tank and so robust, I’d be so lost without these bags, I use every single pocket.”
+I love my Fusion gear and the people who make it.
+I have put those bags through the mill on and off trains, planes and automobiles.
+I’ve tirelessly been zipping those zippers with nary a rip or a loose thread.
+Straight up: This sh*t is built like a tank.
+I’d be so lost without these bags.”

-For more information about Chris Buono, his books and DVD’s visit his website:
+For more information about Chris Buono, his gigs, books and digital courses visit his website: